Abedsandid1997/Task-manager/README.md

 - Google Sign-In – log in directly with a Google account.

+---

 ### Dashboard

 - Available to both roles.

 - Admins can click on any priority or status to instantly filter tasks across the project.

+**The dashboard provides a project overview and quick insights for both roles:**

+- Latest Tasks – see the most recently created tasks.

+- Top 3 Developers – ranked by the number of completed tasks.

+- Task Summary – breakdown of tasks by status and priority.

+- Interactive Charts – statistics visualized with Recharts, making it easy to track project progress and workload distribution.

+---

 ## Tech Stack